-It almost goes without saying that Improbable endeavours to keep our readers up-to-date with current fMRI research projects.
+It almost goes without saying that we endeavour to keep our readers up-to-date with current fMRI research projects.
 In respect of which, may we recommend : ‘This is your brain on Scrabble: Neural correlates of visual word recognition in competitive Scrabble players as measured during task and resting-state’ published in the journal Cortex, Volume 75, February 2016, Pages 204–219.

 Also see: The 2012 Ig Nobel Prize for Neuroscience: awarded to Craig Bennett, Abigail Baird, Michael Miller, and George Wolford [USA], for demonstrating that brain researchers, by using complicated instruments and simple statistics, can see meaningful brain activity anywhere — even in a dead salmon.